conor-or/ai-rocket/README.md

 # 2. Neural Networks

+Now a digression.
 A neural network (NN) is essentially just a very complicated function which takes many inputs and produces (usually) one or a small number of outputs.
 It's used to make predictions based on lots of input data where the functional form of the predictor itself is not clear.
 For example, classifying the objects in an image (input: 512x512 grid of pixel values, output: text label describing the object).

 ![NN](https://upload.wikimedia.org/wikipedia/commons/e/e4/Artificial_neural_network.svg)